The Services console (

 For example, the Delivery Optimization service (

 DoSvc) is set to Automatic (delayed start) in Windows 10 v1903.
-Here are the registry values for this service which store the service startup type setting:
+Here are the registry values for this service which store the service startup type choice:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\DoSvc Value name: DelayedAutostart Value type: REG_DWORD Value data: 1